adityasant/mmW_ROBNet/README.md

 - **OBMNet Iteration:** At the beginning of each stage, the OBMNet iteration generates gradients and outputs, contributing to the signal detection process.

 - **User-Matched Gradient:** The mmWave-channel powers per user are matched to the OBMNet-generated gradient, improving the accuracy of signal detection.
+-
 - **Regularization Network:** A regularization network fine-tunes the previous estimates, user-matched gradients, and OBMNet outputs.

+- **Stage-Dependent Correction:** A residual link from the OBMNet output corrects the unconstrained OBMNet step in a stage-dependent manner.

+- **Normalization:** The final output is normalized to ensure effective signal detection.